DynieM/MobileDev/README.md

 # MobileDev
-# Believe you can and you're halfway there." - Theodore Roosevelt
+# "Believe you can and you're halfway there." - Theodore Roosevelt